 Researchers say an AI-powered transcription tool used in hospitals invents things no one ever said

-Whispher is a popular transcription tool powered by artificial intelligence but it has a major flaw
+Whisper is a popular transcription tool powered by artificial intelligence, but it has a major flaw

 SAN FRANCISCO -- Tech behemoth OpenAI has touted its artificial intelligence-powered transcription tool Whisper as having near “human level robustness and accuracy.”